• English

 Type guard to check if a Result is a Failure.

-#Type Parameters
+Type Parameters

-The type of the error value.
+The type of the result to check.

 The Result to check.